 Okay.
 I admit it.
 Maybe, possibly, I will overuse the word amazing here but maybe not.
-The things that a good Bible software app allow us to do are pretty amazing.
-The following will be an overview addressing function, cost, need and care.
+The things that a good Bible software app allows us to do are pretty amazing.
+The following will be an overview addressing function, cost, and need.
 I am giving you a bare-bones explanation, but I think it is enough to acquaint you with this tool if you are not already familiar with it.